ly-android/lookBeautifulGirls/README.md

-=from it ,you can learn swipeRefreshLayout,recycleView,StaggeredGridLayoutManager =dependencies:
+from it ,you can learn swipeRefreshLayout,recycleView,StaggeredGridLayoutManager
+dependencies:
             -nineoldandroids
             -photoview
             -android-async-http
             -androidUrlImageLoader

-=look beautiful grils use it
+look beautiful grils use it